barafael/trk/README.md

 - [x] naming improvements: is\_valid\_ts, timestamp, time
 - [x] remove trailing \_opt from options which are de-opted anyway.
 Just rebind the names
 - [] Find out if `use util::*;` is bad
+- [] Check if clap code should be put in a yaml file
-- [] Simplify operations on session vec
+- [x] Simplify operations on session vec
+- [] Redesign timesheet to handle timestamps nicely and deduplicate all timestamp logic
 - [] Simplify option handling with `if let`, `map`, `map_or`
 - [x] Multiple imports
+- [] Add work/pause summary to status output
+- [] Add settings/config struct
 - [x] Move `extern crate`s to root and reorder `extern crate` and `use`'s
 - [x] Split up into timesheet.rs into session.rs, timesheet.rs, traits.rs, and util.rs
 - [] Move HTML templating to own lib or better use a crate like Maud